Kegworth air disaster: Engine malfunction

 Analysis of the engine from the crash determined that the fan blades (LP stage 1 compressor) of the uprated CFM International CFM56 engine used on the 737-400 were subject to abnormal amounts of vibration when operating at high power settings above 10000 ft.
 As it was an upgrade to an existing engine, in-flight testing was not mandatory, and the engine had only been tested in the laboratory.
 Upon this discovery, the remaining 99 Boeing 737-400s then in service were grounded and the engines modified.
 Following the crash, testing all newly designed and significantly redesigned turbofan engines under representative flight conditions is now mandatory.

-This unnoticed vibration created excessive metal fatigue in the fan blades, and on G-OBME, this caused one of the fan blades to break off.
+This unnoticed vibration created excessive metal fatigue in the fan blades, and on G-OBME this caused one of the fan blades to break off.
 This damaged the engine terminally and also upset its delicate balance, causing a reduction in power and an increase in vibration.
 The autothrottle attempted to compensate for this by increasing the fuel flow to the engine.
 The damaged engine was unable to burn all the additional fuel, with much of it igniting in the exhaust flow, creating a large trail of flame behind the engine.

 Aftermath

 The official report into the disaster made 31 safety recommendations.
 Evaluation of the injuries sustained led to considerable improvements in aircraft safety and emergency instructions for passengers.
 These were derived from a research programme funded by the CAA and carried out by teams from the University of Nottingham and Hawtal Whiting Structures (an engineering consultancy company).
 The study between medical staff and engineers used analytical "occupant kinematics" techniques to assess the effectiveness of the brace position.
 A new notice to operators revising the brace position was issued in October 1993.

 The research into this accident led to the formation on 21 November 2016 of the International Board for Research into Aircraft Crash Events, which is a joint co-operation between experts in the field for the purpose of producing an internationally agreed-upon, evidence-based set of impact bracing positions for passengers and (eventually) cabin crew members in a variety of seating configurations.
 These will be submitted to the International Civil Aviation Organization through its Cabin Safety Group.

-A memorial was built to "those who died, those who were injured and those who took part in the rescue operation", in the village cemetery in nearby Kegworth, together with a garden made using soil from the crash site.
+A memorial was built in the village cemetery in nearby Kegworth to "those who died, those who were injured and those who took part in the rescue operation", together with a garden made using soil from the crash site.

 Captain Hunt and First Officer McClelland, both seriously injured in the crash, were dismissed following the criticisms of their actions in the Air Accidents Investigation Branch report.
 Hunt suffered injuries to his spine and legs in the crash.
-In April 1991, he told a BBC documentary: "We were the easy option—the cheap option if you wish.
-We made a mistake — we both made mistakes — but the question we would like answered is why we made those mistakes."
-BM later paid McClelland an out-of-court settlement for unfair dismissal.
+In April 1991, he told a BBC documentary, "We were the easy option – the cheap option if you wish.
+We made a mistake – we both made mistakes – but the question we would like answered is why we made those mistakes."
+British Midland later paid McClelland an out-of-court settlement for unfair dismissal.